oreillymedia/ncsa-logparse/blog/part2.md

 	where parseTZDigits = liftA2 (+) ((* 60) <$> parseDigits 2) (parseDigits 2 <|> return 0)
 ~~~

 We parse 2 digits, which represents our hours offset, then attempt to parse 2 more digits.
 If the parser encounters something other than a number for the second set, we assume that we're dealing with a two-digit and not a four-digit offset, and represent our minutes as ``0``.
 We multiply our hours value by ``60`` to convert to minutes, then add that to the minutes position.
-This gives us the total offset minutes, and we can apply [``minutesToTimeZone``](https://hackage.haskell.org/package/time-1.5.0.1/docs/Data-Time-LocalTime.html#v:minutesToTimeZone) to that to get a ``TimeZone`` object.
+This gives us the total offset in minutes, and we can apply [``minutesToTimeZone``](https://hackage.haskell.org/package/time-1.5.0.1/docs/Data-Time-LocalTime.html#v:minutesToTimeZone) to that to get a ``TimeZone`` object.

 The `parseDigits` function referenced above is a useful utility that can be used in several places in our log parser.
 It looks like this: